 Pros: It’s safe to say agents know the market well.
-Agents also have access to the MLS so they can list your house therefore you can get a full exposure.
+Agents also have access to the MLS so they can list your house, therefore, you can get full exposure.
 Another big advantage is that they take care of the entire sale process for you – from showings to paperwork and marketing.

 The most important disadvantage is that real estate agents almost always market the house to the end buyer – the person who is going to live in the house.
 End buyers can negotiate for months, see the house multiple times before making a decision, and during that time they are waiting for the bank to approve their mortgage ( because most people who are going to live in the house wouldn’t be able or even want to pay cash for such purchase, and will need the bank).
 It is very often for the bank to deny the mortgage application of your buyer after months of waiting – wasting your precious time.

 So Who Exactly Working With An Agent Is For: